hellosunking/Msuite2/README.md

 **IMPORTANT NOTE**: If your data is generated using BS-seq protocol, you MUST use the 3-letter mode and set `-m BS`.
 4-letter mode ONLY supports processing of TAPS/5hmC-CATCH data where the non-CpG methylation is very low (e.g., most somatic tissues in human).
 In addition, Msuite2 could directly analyze the data generated by ATAC-me or similar protocols via setting `-k nextera`.
-You can use '-c cycle' option to control the cycles that you want to analyze (if you do not want to analyze all cycles for some reason).
+You can use `-c cycle` option to control the cycles that you want to analyze (if you do not want to analyze all cycles for some reason).